apache/airflow/docs/best-practices.rst

 Airflow comes with an ``SQLite`` backend by default.
 It allows the user to run Airflow without any external database.
 However, such a setup is meant to be for testing purposes only.
 Running the default setup can lead to data loss in multiple scenarios.
-If you want to run Airflow in production, make sure you :doc:`configure the backend <howto/initialize-database>` to be an external database such as ``MySQL`` or ``Postgres``.
+If you want to run Airflow in production, make sure you :doc:`configure the backend <howto/initialize-database>` to be an external database such as PostgresQL or MySQL.

-You can change the backend using the following config-
+You can change the backend using the following config

 .. code::